Gang member convicted of killing rival to boost clout in Gangster Disciples faction

 The afternoon shooting happened just two days before Christmas at the Eberhart Food Store at 457 E. 79th St. Robinson walked inside and shot Houston multiple times before running off, according to prosecutors and Chicago police.

-In February, Swanson pleaded guilty to the same charge that Robinson was convicted of, court records show.
-His next court date was set for Sept.
-15.
+In February, Swanson pleaded guilty to the same charge Robinson was convicted of, records show.